cosimameyer/overviewR/README.md

 ## Example

-In a first step, we load the package.
+First, load the package.

 ``` r
 library(overviewR)
 ```

-For the examples, we will use the pre-loaded toy data of the package.
-The package comes with two cross-sectional datasets on a country-month-year unit (`data`) as well as on a testperson-date unit (`day_data`).
-Before we get started, we load the data and have a look at the data first.
+The following examples use a toy data set (`toydata`) that comes with the package.
+This data contains artificially generated information in a cross-sectional format on 5 countries, covering the period 1990-1999.

 ``` r
 data(toydata)